Enlarged Prostate

 • Holmium Laser Enucleation of the Prostate (HoLEP): This procedure also uses laser technology but in a different method.
 The laser is used to enucleate, or core-out, the majority of prostate tissue.
 A separate instrument is then used to cut the prostate tissue into smaller fragments that are easily removed.
 LEARN MORE ABOUT HOLEP.

 • Robotic “Simple” Prostatectomy.
 This surgery removes the inside of the prostate.
 It is similar to a HoLEP but requires cutting of the skin.
 For men with very large prostates, this is a good option to remove a larger portion of the prostate.
-LEARN MORE ROBOTIC SIMPLE PROSTATECTOMY.
+LEARN MORE ABOUT ROBOTIC SIMPLE PROSTATECTOMY.

 BPH Clinic